Causes of sciatica include many degenerative spine conditions

 How do I treat sciatica?

-Regardless of the cause of sciatica, the pain and symptoms usually respond to a series of conservative treatments.
-Your physician may begin treatments by recommending the following therapies:
+Regardless of the cause of sciatica, the pain and symptoms often respond to a series of conservative treatments.
+Your doctor may begin treatments by recommending the following therapies:

 - Physical therapy